One degree. Twice the expertise.

 Computing and Financial Management (CFM) graduates have the knowledge and experience to use technology to solve financial problems efficiently and effectively.
 The courses that CFM students take set them up for lucrative careers in technology and finance and give them opportunities to pursue their Chartered Financial Analyst (CFA) designation.

-This article was retrieved from the Daily Bulletin on February 20th, 2018.
+Article retrieved from the Daily Bulletin on March 13th, 2018.